AndrewJBateman/angular-budget-app/README.md

 ## General info

 * Youtube tutorial uses Angular 7.
-I used Angular 8.
+I used Angular 8 then upgraded to 9.
 [Angular material](https://material.angular.io/) installation is now much easier than as shown in the video.

 ## Screenshots